-Business Furnishings will manage for the University a new University wide furniture inventory program located at an off-campus warehouse.
-Furniture inventory will be collected from existing unused furniture across campus.
-All furniture processed to University inventory is considered the property of the University and will be redeployed as appropriate when new requests are received.
+FurnishND staff will manage the University wide furniture inventory program located in the Mason Services warehouse.
+All furniture processed to University inventory is considered the property of the University and will be redeployed as appropriate when requests are received and matching product is available.

-Business Furnishings will maintain a data base of available furniture (with photographs, dimension, and finish information for their use in meeting campus furniture needs.
+FurnishND staff will maintain a data base of available furniture (with photographs, dimension, and finish information) for their use in meeting campus furniture needs.
+Appointments can be made with FurnishND staff to view pre-owned furniture inventory at the Mason Services warehouse when necessary.